 3. Committee members may vote per web tool, with regards to Committee decisions.

 4. All active Committee members have one vote each.

 5. Committee members cannot vote on behalf of absent members.

-D. Committees may defer the rules stated in IV1B and IV1C in extreme cases, such as prolonged leave of absence.
+D. Committees may defer the rules stated in Article IV Section 1B and Article IV Section 1C in extreme cases, such as prolonged leave of absence (Article II Section 9).
 Should this occur, outward communication will state that the decision was not unanimous, the minutes will explain the extraordinary situation, and the reason shall be shared with all active Committee members.
-Moreover an active solution must be sought.
+Moreover an active solution must be sought (Article IV Section 1B2).

 Article V: Elections